 Field Bits Туре Description IS 9 rwh Interrupt Stack Control Determines whether the current execution thread is using the shared global (interrupt) stack or a user stack.
-0 User Stack.
+User Stack.
 If an interrupt is taken when the IS bit is 0, then the stack pointer register is loaded from the ISP register before execution starts at the first instruction of the Interrupt Service Routine.
 Shared Global Stack.
-If an interrupt is taken when the IS bit is 1, then the current value of the stack pointer register is used by the Interrupt Service Routine. ΙΟ [11:10] rwh Access Privilege Level Control This 2-bit field selects determines the access level to special function registers and peripheral devices.
-00_B User-0 Mode: No peripheral access.
+If an interrupt is taken when the IS bit is 1, then the current value of the stack pointer register is used by the Interrupt Service Routine.
+IO [11:10] rwh Access Privilege Level Control This 2-bit field selects determines the access level to special function registers and peripheral devices.
+O0B User-0 Mode: No peripheral access.
 Access to segments 14 and 15 is prohibited and will result in a trap.
 This access level is given to tasks that need not directly access peripheral devices.
 Tasks at this level do not have permission to enable or disable interrupts.
-01_B User-1 Mode: regular peripheral access.
+O1B User-1 Mode: regular peripheral access.
 This access level enables access to common peripheral devices that are not specially protected, including read/write access to serial I/O ports, read access to timers, and access to most I/O status registers.
 Tasks at this level may disable interrupts.
-10_B Supervisor Mode.
-This access level enables read/write access to core registers and protected peripheral devices.
+Supervisor Mode.
+This access level enables access to all peripheral devices.
+It enables read/write access to core registers and protected peripheral devices.
 Tasks at this level may disable interrupts.
-11_B Reserved; this encoding is reserved and is not defined.
-Access I and Peripheral devices and protected and peripheral devices.
-11 B Reserved; this encoding is reserved and is not defined.
-Access I and Peripheral I access I and I access I and I access I and I access I and I access I access I access I and I access I access
+Reserved; this encoding is reserved and is not defined.

-Field Bits Туре Description PRS [13:12] rwh Protection Register Set SelectionThe PRS field selects one of two possible sets of memory protection register values controlling load and store operations and instruction fetches within the current process.
-This field indicates the current protection register set.00Protection register set 0 selected01Protection register set 1 selected10Reserved; don't use this combination11Reserved; don't use this combination 0 [26:14] r Reserved ; read as 0; should be written with 0; SAV 27 rwh Sticky Advance Overflow Flag This flag is set whenever the advanced overflow flag is set.
+Field Bits Туре Description PRS [13:12] rwh Protection Register Set Selection The PRS field selects one of two possible sets of memory protection register values controlling load and store operations and instruction fetches within the current process.
+This field indicates the current protection register set.
+O Protection register set 0 selected Protection register set 1 selected Reserved; don't use this combination Reserved; don't use this combination 0 [26:14] r Reserved; read as 0; should be written with 0; SAV 27 rwh Sticky Advance Overflow Flag This flag is set whenever the advanced overflow flag is set.
 It remains set until it is explicitly cleared by an RSTV (Reset Overflow bits) instruction.
 AV 28 rwh Advance Overflow Flag This flag is updated by all instructions that update the overflow flag and no others.
 This flag is determined as the boolean exclusive of the two most significant bits of the result.
 SV 29 rwh Sticky Overflow Flag This flag is set when an overflow occurs.
-This flag remains set until it is explicitly reset by an RSTV (Reset Overflow bits) instruction. v 30 rwh Overflow Flag This flag is set when an overflow occurs. С 31 rwh Carry Flag This flag is set when a carry occurs.
+This flag remains set until it is explicitly reset by an RSTV (Reset Overflow bits) instruction.
+V 30 rwh Overflow Flag This flag is set when an overflow occurs. С 31 rwh Carry Flag This flag is set when a carry occurs.